etkaar/server-with-pikvm/Assembly.md

 ### Schottky Diode

 The large diode is a Schottky diode (20 V, 5 A).
 It is placed anti-parallel and serves as a simple protection against reverse polarity.
-In the event of reverse polarity, it causes a (deliberate) short circuit, which causes the power supply to switch to the overload or short-circuit state.
+In this case, the diode causes a (deliberate) short circuit, which then causes the power supply to switch to the overload or short-circuit state.
 Therefore, you **must not** use power supplies which deliver more the diode is able can withstand continuously.
 The Original Raspberry Pi power supplies with 3 A are suitable.

 However, do not test it, even if the reverse voltage will be very low (between –0,3 and –0,1 V in my tests).
 It could be still harmful to sensitive components.